ggreer/geoff.greer.fm/resume.md

 ## Skills

 ---
 I am more than proficient in C and Python.
 I also know C++, Lua, Twisted Python, and some Javascript.
-In the past I have written PHP, Perl, and Ruby.
+In the past I have written Java, PHP, Perl, and Ruby.

+I know Django and Node.js.
+In the past I have used Rails.

 I have operational experience with MySQL, Cassandra, and BerkeleyDB.